RotiCanaiLab/journalbeat/README.md

 - etc/journalbeat.service
 - .gitignore

-It is unlikely debian/ will conflict with any upstream changes.
+It is unlikely the debian/ directory will conflict with any upstream changes.

 ## How this works ?